Topic Release Schedule2016 National Tournament Topic Areas

 Resolved: Civil disobedience in a democracy is morally justified.

-NOTE: Establishing a resolution for the first two months of the novice season enables the Association to create educational materials that can be updated and improved year-to-year, and allow educators to have a consistent topic geared toward novices that will enhance and streamline their novice LD curriculum, particularly after the first year of implementation.
+NOTE: Using an established resolution for the first two months of the novice season enables the NSDA to create educational materials that can be updated and improved year-to-year, and allows educators to have a consistent topic geared toward novices that will enhance and streamline their novice LD curriculum, particularly after the first year of implementation.

-In the United States, private ownership of handguns ought to be banned.
+Resolved: In the United States, national service ought to be compulsory.

-The United States ought to promote democracy in the Middle East.
+Resolved: The United States ought to guarantee the right to housing.

 2016 Nationals PF Topic Area: Election Process